Matt Jones (wide receiver): College career

 In college, Jones was a star quarterback for the University of Arkansas, and was also a member of the basketball team for one season.

 During his football career at Arkansas, Jones was a part-time starter his freshman season in 2001, and was the full-time starter from 2002 to 2004.

 In his freshman year, Jones helped Arkansas defeat an Eli Manning-led Ole Miss team in Oxford in an NCAA record-setting seven overtimes.
 The Razorbacks lost to the University of Oklahoma in the Cotton Bowl, and finished with a record of 7–5.

 In his sophomore season, Jones led Arkansas to a share of the SEC West Division championship, with a last-second touchdown pass to receiver Decori Birmingham, in a game against LSU in Little Rock.
 The game came to be known in the Arkansas–LSU football rivalry as the Miracle on Markham, making reference to War Memorial Stadium's being on Markham Street.
 Arkansas lost to the University of Minnesota in the 2002 Music City Bowl, and finished 9–5.

 His junior year in 2003 was his most eventful, and saw Jones lead the Razorbacks to their second consecutive 9-win season.
 This included another seven-overtime victory, this time at Kentucky.
-Jones also led Arkansas to an 2003 Independence Bowl victory over the Missouri Tigers, 27–14, and the Razorbacks finished the season with a 9–4 record.
+Jones also led Arkansas to a 2003 Independence Bowl victory over the Missouri Tigers, 27–14, and the Razorbacks finished the season with a 9–4 record.
 Jones was named Second-team All-Southeastern Conference at the end of the season.

 Jones' senior year saw Arkansas fail to reach a bowl game, finishing 5–6.

 By the time his playing days at Arkansas were over, Jones was the SEC's all-time leader in career rushing yards by a quarterback.
 His rushing totals have since been eclipsed by Tim Tebow and Nick Fitzgerald.